Ramgithj/sfia2/README.md

 Stretch goals for this project include:

-- Use Terraformt to configure the Kubernetes Cluster for production
+- Use Terraform to configure the Kubernetes Cluster for production
 - Use Terraform and Ansible to configure the Test VM
 - Run Integration Tests, as well as Unit Tests